rbrandt88/Carver-Edison/README.md

 utils.py contains fill_database().
 The manhattan excel data will be downloaded and inserted into the database

 utils.py contains the plot function show_avg_sale_by_year().
-It queries the database and plots the information in the bar a bar graph.
+It queries the database and plots the information on a bar graph.

 ## Average Sale Price By Year